Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

 First, to investigate the influence of the manufacturing process on the 3D morphology of the anodes, geometrical descriptors are computed on the whole anode samples.
 It is striking that the volume fractions of the three phases (nickel, \cgo and pores) differ significantly for the two samples prepared by the different manufacturing processes.
 For example, the volume fraction of nickel phase in the SOFC anode manufactured by infiltration is roughly \SI{40}{\percent}, while it is halved for the SOFC anode manufactured by means of the powder technology, see Figure~\ref{fig: manu_global}a.
+Note that the differences with regard to volume fractions are not only caused by the different manufacturing processes, but also due to different material compositions, which have been used for the different manufacturing processes.
+This has to be taken into account with regard to the results of the subsequent geometrical descriptors.
+Therefore, a direct comparison between the two manufacturing processes is not possible with the given samples.
+Nevertheless, we would like to examine the existing samples further on the basis of their geometrical descriptors.